geotools/geotools/docs/user/library/main/filter.rst

 Capabilities
 ^^^^^^^^^^^^

-You can also use the FilterFactory to fill in a filter capabiliies data structure describing the abilities of a web or database service.
+You can also use the FilterFactory to fill in a filter capabilities data structure describing the abilities of a web or database service.

 However we also have a **Capabilities** user class which is helpful both in acting as a "builder"